WMCAlliance/BukkitIRCd/README.md

 * peerau - uploaded BukkitIRCd to Github so we wouldn't have to
 * SonarBeserk - fixed up all the old permissions for us, removed old class files
+* jkcclemens - for letting us use the 'colorize' code that allowed us to change from section signs to ampersands in the messages.yml, among other things

 ### Extra Notes